Customer Understanding Testing

 What we assess

-We help you define the key concepts and decision-relevant information customers must understand, including:
+We help you define and test the concepts customers must understand, including:

 Core benefits and limitations